Baby’s first Christmas means more fun, more cuteness, more joy…and definitely more wonder as you see the holiday season through their eyes!

 Inspired?
 Create and share by tagging @hallmarkstores.

-- Snuggle-wear.
-Bundle up in matching PJs, slippers, and robes—in sets of three.
+Bundle up in matching pajamas, slippers and other cute props.
 Got pets?
 Don’t leave them out.
-This is your time to set the bar for adorable or ridiculous for years to come.
+This is your time to set the bar for adorable (or ridiculous!) for years to come.
 Bonus: Babies in cute holiday gear (or families in matching holiday gear!) make for instant photo ops.
 Here’s some cuteness to get you started:

 - Live trees.
-Bundle up and pick out an evergreen from a cut-your-own farm, a local organization’s tree sale, or an area store.
+Bundle up and pick out an evergreen from a cut-your-own farm, a local organization’s tree sale or an area store.
 Bonus: Tree farms make supercute backdrops for casual Christmas pics!

 - Artificial trees.
 Or release your vintage tree from the attic in all its sparkly silver foil splendor.